 By law, third party debt collectors must send out a debt validation letter within five days after making the first contact with consumers.

 In addition to verifying the information concerning your debt, a debt validation letter is also an effective strategy to use for getting an overly aggressive bill collector off your back.
 The request for a debt validation letter might also deter a company that does not have enough accurate information to pursue a debt you allegedly owe.

 Even if you plan to take care of an outstanding credit card or personal loan account, a debt validation letter ensures you will pay the correct amount.
 With the date of last activity on the account listed at the top of the letter, you can determine whether the debt is nearing the end of the time set by your state for the statute of limitations.

 Although the FDCPA is best known for its clear outlawing of numerous overly aggressive debt collection tactics, the federal consumer law also grants consumers the right to seek monetary damages.

 The most common form of monetary damages sought in FDCPA cases is called statutory damages.
 With a maximum financial award of $1,000, statutory damages cover every FDCPA violation committed by the same debt collection agency.

 Never allow a third party debt collector to come after you, without first requesting the company back ups its claims by sending you a debt validation letter.
 Schedule a free initial consultation with a licensed FDCPA attorney to ensure you benefit from every provision written into the federal consumer protection law.

 - Are You Being Called By Action Financial Services, LLC?

 - Did Action Financial Services, LLC Make False Statements Regarding Your Debt?

-*Disclaimer: The content of this article serves only to provide information and should not be constructed as legal advice.
-If you file a claim against Action Financial Services, LLC or any other third-party collection agency, you may not be entitled to any compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
+If you file a claim against Action Financial Services, LLC, or any other third-party collection agency, you may not be entitled to compensation.